facebook

 Foundation

-Highline College FoundationEstablished in 1972, the Highline College Foundation is a nonprofit corporation, governed by a volunteer Board of Directors.
-As of June 30, 2022, the Foundation’s investments exceeded $6 million.
+Highline College FoundationEstablished in 1972, the Highline College Foundation is a nonprofit corporation governed by a volunteer Board of Directors.
+As of June 30, 2023, the Foundation’s investments exceeded $6 million.
 The Foundation supports scholarships, emergency assistance to students, faculty professional development and technology.
-Under the leadership of its president Sheri Keller, and its Board of Directors, the Highline College Foundation is actively expanding its capacity to raise external funds.
-For the year ending June 30, 2022, the Foundation awarded more than $611,000 in scholarship and emergency funding.
+Under the leadership of its president Kevin Morin, and its Board of Directors, the Highline College Foundation is actively expanding its capacity to raise external funds.
+For the year ending June 30, 2023, the Foundation awarded more than $703,000 in scholarship and emergency funding.

 Visit the Foundation Website